saiyedduri97/ML-algos-from-scratch/README.md

 # ML-from-scratch
-To develop the machine learning algorithms from scratch
+This repository includes Machine learning Regressor and classification algorithms from scratch.